How to ask for funding for assistance animals

 Step 1: Learn what an assistance animal is

-We will only fund assistance animals that are effective and beneficial to your disability.
-Learn about the types of assistance animals we fund.
+We’ll only fund assistance animals that are effective and beneficial to your disability.

 Step 2: Contact your my NDIS contact

-Talk to your my NDIS contact if you want to explore funding for an assistance animal.
 For us to fund an assistance animal, it needs to be reasonable and necessary and meet the NDIS funding criteria.

 Your my NDIS contact can talk to you about the process and can help you understand what information and evidence we need.